Demographics of the United Kingdom: Before the census, 200–1800

-Periods of instability over the 15th century such as the War of the Roses caused the population to, while grow, increase at a slowed pace.
-The general factors behind the slow increase was a high mortality rate due to war, less marriages within the population and late marriages, keeping fertility levels lower than they should have been for the time and a net emigration of English people out of the country.
-However in contrast to the preceding century, by the 16th century, this situation has elevated itself due to political stability under the Tudor monarchy and little civil unrest which would have resulted in a higher mortality rate.
+Periods of instability over the 15th century, such as the Wars of the Roses, caused the population to increase at a slower pace.
+The general factors behind this were a high mortality rate due to war, fewer marriages within the population, late marriages (keeping fertility levels low) and a net emigration of English people out of the country.
+By the 16th century, the situation had changed due to political stability under the Tudor monarchy and little civil unrest, which would have resulted in a higher mortality rate.
 While this was overturned with the English Civil War in 17th century, it allowed the population to grow at a faster pace, causing the population of England to reach a pre-collapse total of 5.74 million by 1750.

 In Scotland, population growth was not to the same extent as it was in England, which resulted in being significantly lower in the late 17th and early 18th centuries, which is often ascribed to similar factors halting it such as a high mortality rate, especially for infants, and later marriage and childbearing patterns.
-Ireland on the other hand before the 19th century consistently had rapid population growth, which has been ascribed to higher fertility rates and earlier marriage than England.
-Furthermore the Plantation of Ulster in the 17th century also affected the population total of Scotland with an estimated 100,000 Scots migrating to Ulster, additionally, the Jacobite rebellion in 1745 also caused significant emigration.
+Ireland before the 19th century consistently had rapid population growth, which has been ascribed to higher fertility rates and earlier age of marriage than in England.
+The Plantation of Ulster in the 17th century also affected the population of Scotland, with an estimated 100,000 Scots migrating to Ulster.
+The Jacobite rebellion in 1745 also caused significant emigration.
 The estimated population total of Scotland in 1691 was 1.23 million.

 The impetus to collect population data was reinforced due to food supply concerns and war against France in the late 18th century and the beginning of the early 19th century.
 In 1800, the Census Act was passed, authorising the first modern census in British history to be conducted.